Religious views on smoking: Judaism

 Early on in the Hasidic movement, the Baal Shem Tov taught that smoking tobacco can be used as a religious devotion, and can even help bring the Messianic Era.
 Rabbi Levi Yitzchak of Berditchev is quoted as saying that "a Jew smokes on the weekdays and sniffs tobacco on the Sabbath".
-Rabbi Dovid of Lelov taught that it is a good religious practice to smoke on Saturday nights after the Sabbath, and this practice is followed by the Rebbes of Lelov and Skulen, however the current Rebbe of Skulen discourages people from following his example, in light of current views opposing smoking, and he himself only takes a few brief puffs of a cigarette after Havdalah.
+Rabbi Dovid of Lelov taught that it is a good religious practice to smoke on Saturday nights after the Shabbat, and this practice is followed by the Rebbes of Lelov and Skulen, however the current Rebbe of Skulen discourages people from following his example, in light of current views opposing smoking, and he himself only takes a few brief puffs of a cigarette after Havdalah.
 Many Hasidic Jews smoke, and many who do not smoke regularly will smoke on the holiday of Purim, even if they do not do so any other time of the year, and some consider it to be a spiritual practice, similar to the smoke of the altar in the ancient Temple.
 However, in recent years, many Hasidic Rabbis have come out against smoking, as have rabbis of other movements.

 Rabbi Yisrael Meir Kagan was one of the first Jewish authorities to speak out on smoking.
 He considered it a health risk and a waste of time, and had little patience for those who claimed addiction, stating that they never should have started smoking in the first place.

 A shift toward health-oriented concerns may be observed in different rabbinic interpretations of Jewish law (halakha).
 For instance, at a time when the link between smoking and health was still in doubt, Rabbi Moshe Feinstein issued an influential opinion in 1963 stating that smoking was permitted, although still inadvisable.
 He later stated that a non-smoker is prohibited from developing a smoking habit.